jinyus/dart_beacon/Readme.md

 Set the global `BeaconObserver` instance to get notified of all beacon creation, updates and disposals.
 You can also see when a derived beacon or effect starts/stops watching a beacon.

-You can create your own observer by extending `BeaconObserver` or use the provided logging observe, which logs to the console.
+You can create your own observer by implementing `BeaconObserver` or use the provided logging observer, which logs to the console.
 Provide a `name` to your beacons to make it easier to identify them in the logs.

 ```dart
 BeaconObserver.instance = LoggingObserver();